How Your Septic System Works

 A typical septic system consists of a septic tank and a drainfield, or soil absorption field.

 The septic tank digests organic matter and separates floatable matter (e.g., oils and grease) and solids from the wastewater.
-Soil-based systems discharge the liquid (known as effluent) from the septic tank into a series of perforated pipes buried in a leach field, leaching chambers, or other special units designed to slowly release the effluent into the soil or surface water.
+Soil-based systems discharge the liquid (known as effluent) from the septic tank into a series of perforated pipes buried in a leach field, chambers, or other special units designed to slowly release the effluent into the soil.

 Alternative systems use pumps or gravity to help septic tank effluent trickle through sand, organic matter (e.g., peat and sawdust), constructed wetlands, or other media to remove or neutralize pollutants like disease-causing pathogens, nitrogen, phosphorus, and other contaminants.
-Some alternative systems are designed to evaporate wastewater or disinfect it before it is discharged to the soil or surface waters.
+Some alternative systems are designed to evaporate wastewater or disinfect it before it is discharged to the soil.

-Specifically, this is how a typical septic system works:
+Specifically, this is how a typical conventional septic system works: